hmcts/spring-boot-template/README.md

 ## Purpose

-The purpose of this template is to speed up the creation of new Spring applications within HMCTS and help keep the same standards across multpile teams.
+The purpose of this template is to speed up the creation of new Spring applications within HMCTS and help keep the same standards across multiple teams.
 If you need to create a new app, you can simply use this one as a starting point and build on top of it.

 ## What's inside